Bermuda Garrison: 1945 to 1957

 Following the war, the BVE and BMI, as well as the Home Guard, ceased to existed.
 The BMA and BVRC were both demobilised, reduced to skeleton staffs.
 Both were quickly built back up to strength in 1951, and conscription, which had been used during the war, was re-introduced for both units (the BVRC suitably being retitled simply Bermuda Rifles), although the conscripts served on a part-time basis, whereas wartime service had been full-time for the duration.
 The last coastal artillery, the Examination Battery on St. David's Head, was removed from use in 1953, and the BMA converted to the infantry role (but remained nominally part of the Royal Regiment of Artillery).
 The last Imperial Defence Plan was issued the same year.
 After that, the local units no longer had a role under Imperial defence planning.

-The Regular Army component of the garrison continued to include a full infantry company of 250 soldiers, plus a variety of atts and dets (attachments or detachments from others corps, such as the Royal Electrical and Mechanical Engineers).
-A company of the Gloucestershire Regiment (the Glosters) was posted to Prospect Camp in 1947, but this was sent to British Honduras the following year in response to a Guatemalan threat of invasion.
+The regular garrison continued to include a full infantry company of 250 soldiers, plus attachments to, and detachments from other corps ("atts and dets"), such as the Royal Electrical and Mechanical Engineers.
+A company of the Gloucestershire Regiment was posted to Prospect Camp in 1947, but this was sent to British Honduras the following year in response to a Guatemalan threat of invasion.
 Three Bermudians who had served in the BVRC during the war (Bernard L. Martin, Robert Wheatley, and Vernon Smith) re-enlisted into the Gloucestershire Regiment during its posting in Bermuda and subsequently took part in the Battle of Imjin River, during the Korean War.
 The Glosters were replaced by a detachment of The Highland Brigade in 1949.

 In 1951, it was announced that the Royal Naval Dockyard would be closed, with much of its establishment withdrawn immediately.
-The process of running the naval base down would stretch over the rest of the decade (though part of the base, HMS Malabar, would operate 'til 1995).
-In November, 1952, it was decided to withdraw the Regular Army garrison, too, which was completed by 1 May 1953.
+The process of running the naval base down would stretch over the rest of the decade (though part of the base, HMS Malabar, would operate until 1995).
+In November 1952, it was decided to withdraw the Regular Army garrison, too, which was completed by 1 May 1953.
 However, during the Bermuda Conference of 4 to 8 December 1953, the Prime Minister, Sir Winston Churchill, met with the US President Dwight D. Eisenhower and French Premier Joseph Laniel in the colony to discuss the security of Western Europe.
 A detachment of the Royal Welch Fusiliers had to be brought in for the period of the conference.
 The concerns of the Government of Bermuda and other interested parties were put to the Prime Minister during his stay in Bermuda, and as a result 'A' Company, 1st Battalion, Duke of Cornwall's Light Infantry (1 DCLI) arrived to resume garrison duty at Prospect Camp in 1954.